lotuskshetri/vehiclecollision/README.md

 Create a virtual environment and install requirements.txt.
 This system was created with Python 3.12.5.
 Download model from this link: https://www.kaggle.com/models/lotuskshetri/vehicle-collision-detection.
 Keep it in the same directory.
 To receive notification from Twilio, create twilio acc and sandbox environment.
+Upto 6 vidoes can be uploaded at once.
+The videos are forced to run at 1fps.
+Notifications are displayed in real time.

 Run the system with "uvicorn main:app --reload" and "streamlit run stream2.py" in another terminal